San Antonio Child Custody Lawyers

 Child Custody and Support

-Child custody and support can encompass a wide variety of other legal matters, which may seem complicated and overwhelming for parents and other guardians fighting for their children.
-Our experienced San Antonio child custody and support attorneys are prepared for these issues and can help with:
+Child custody and support can encompass various other legal matters, which may seem complicated and overwhelming for parents and other guardians fighting for their children.
+Our experienced San Antonio child custody and support attorneys are prepared for these issues and can help with the following:

 Child Relocation

-The relocation addresses custody issues in Texas, and whether or not parents can move their children out of the state after a divorce.
-Most of the time, the judge’s initial custody orders prohibit the primary parent from moving outside of a specific area.
-If parents want to move out of state with their children, they will need to get a court order allowing them to do so.
+The relocation addresses custody issues in Texas and whether or not parents can move their children out of the state after a divorce.
+Most of the time, the judge’s initial custody orders prohibit the primary parent from moving outside a specific area.
+If parents want to move out of state with their children, they must get a court order allowing them to do so.
 The parents cannot decide to move and leave the state without involving the courts.

 If the other parent wants to try to stop you from moving, he or she can apply for a temporary restraining order which prevents you from moving until a court can hold a relocation hearing.
-At the hearing, you’ll have to show good reasons for the proposed move, such as a job relocation, or a move to be closer to extended family members who will help support and care for the child.
-If the court believes that you are moving to interfere with the child’s relationship with the other parent, you will not be allowed to go.
+At the hearing, you’ll have to show good reasons for the proposed move, such as relocating for a job or moving closer to extended family members who will help support and care for the child.
+If the court believes you are moving to interfere with the child’s relationship with the other parent, you will not be allowed to go.

 Child Support and Unpaid Child Support

 Texas law sets forth general guidelines for calculating child support.
-Child support is money that a parent pays to help with costs for raising the child, and these may include the cost of food, housing, clothing, supplies for school, and daycare.
-A parent can be ordered to pay child support by a judge when deemed necessary.
+Child support is money that a parent pays to help with the costs of raising the child.
+These may include the cost of food, housing, clothing, supplies for school, and daycare.
+A court can order a parent to pay child support when necessary.
 Even without a court order, both parents are expected to support the child financially.

-If a parent doesn’t live with the child or doesn’t assist financially with the child, they may be ordered to pay retroactive child support to the person who primarily cares for the child.
+If a parent doesn’t live with the child or doesn’t assist financially, they may have to pay retroactive child support to the person who primarily cares for the child.
 The person who receives child support is called the “custodial parent.”
 The parent who doesn’t have primary custody of the child and is expected to pay child support is called the” non-custodial” parent.

 Parental Rights